 - Ability to exercise initiative and creativity.

-- Ability to implement budget procedures and to evaluate their effectiveness.
+- Ability to develop and evaluate policies and procedures.

 - Ability to communicate effectively.